 “I’m cold but I don’t want a blanket!”

-Now, let’s say you’ve done all this fancy questioning, you’ve taken a proper case, and no remedy covers the picture really well or all you’ve got are common symptoms like “runny nose” and “cough”.
+Now, let’s say you’ve done all this fancy questioning, you’ve taken a proper case, and no remedy covers the picture really well, or all you’ve got are common symptoms like “runny nose” and “cough”.
 Then look for the “concomitant” in the case because that might be your salvation!
 For instance, maybe you can’t figure out the patient’s fever remedy but you notice he’s very irritable, impatient and rude–that’s the concomitant!
+We’d call it the “mental concomitant”.
 It’s probably Nux vomica!
 If there are no concomitants, no modalities, no definable sensations, or etiology, a “nosode” should be tried.
 Nosode means a “disease” remedy.
-A remedy made from disease.
+A remedy made from the disease.
 For example, one of our flu remedies is called “Influenzinum”, it’s a remedy made from the flu virus.
 You can also make a remedy out of one of your own discharges.
 I’ve written an article called “How To Make Your Own Remedy” which you can search for; plus, it’s on my website, you can find it there: ElaineLewis.hpathy.com

 Anything else you need to know in taking an acute case?

 Since you mention it, you should know what you have!
 I mean, is it the flu or is it food poisoning or what?
 Knowing what you have gives you some direction.
 Which chapter of the Repertory are you supposed to look in if you don’t know what you have?
+Most of the time there’s no need to go to the doctor for a diagnosis because it’s a cold or a flu or something very familiar to you that you’ve had before.
+Other times, you may not know what you have but you observe a keynote of a remedy, such as the blood rushing all to one area resulting in a throbbing pain, you should try Belladonna.
+Robin Murphy always says, if you see a keynote of a remedy, give the remedy.

 Should we recap before succumbing to information-overload?